Safe standing: Scotland

 The legislation that relates to all-seater accommodation at football grounds in England and Wales (the 1989 Football Spectators Act) does not apply in Scotland.
 In 1998, the Scottish Premier League made it a condition of membership that clubs had to have an all-seater stadium.
-Many clubs outside Scotland's top tier have standing sections in their stadiums; prior to the merger of the SPL and SFL, standing terraces could be used in the Scottish Cup, Scottish League Cup, Scottish Challenge Cup matches along with matches in the Scottish Football League Divisions 1, 2 and 3.
-On 19 December 2011, the Scottish Premier League announced that its all-seater requirement was being relaxed and that member clubs would be permitted to apply to pilot safe standing areas at their grounds.
+Many clubs outside Scotland's top tier have standing sections in their stadiums; prior to the 2013 merger of the SPL and SFL that formed the current Scottish Professional Football League, standing terraces could be used in the Scottish Cup, Scottish League Cup, Scottish Challenge Cup matches along with matches in the Scottish Football League Divisions 1, 2 and 3.
+On 19 December 2011, the Scottish Premier League announced that its all-seater requirement was being relaxed and that member clubs would be permitted to apply to pilot safe standing areas at their grounds, with this policy continued by the current top flight, the Scottish Premiership.
 Scottish TV reported that "The league’s chief executive, Neil Doncaster, says a particular form of safe standing currently used by eight top-flight teams in Germany, known as rail seats, will be the permitted form of new-style terracing".
 Nine out of twelve SPL clubs immediately indicated an interest in safe standing.
 Standing is now permitted at all football matches in Scotland.

 June 2015 saw Celtic become the first club to receive permission to move ahead with 'safe-standing' areas, using railseating, after years of negotiations with supporters, football authorities and Glasgow City Council.

 Australia

 The Western Sydney Wanderers planned to install German style rail seating into the Red & Black Bloc active support section of their home ground Parramatta Stadium, as part of a larger capacity and facility upgrade in 2014.
 The stadium imported seven sets of rail seats into the country, and performed a successful trial installation at the ground.
 The government cancelled the upgrade, instead deciding on the stadium being knocked down and rebuilt.

 The Western Sydney Stadium includes 1,000 places of safe standing capacity as part of the overall capacity of 30,000.
 It is the first modern installation of safe standing in Australia.
 As the stadium is a dual use for both football and rugby codes and is owned by the State Government rather than an individual club, the safe standing area was designed in a dual mode configuration.
 It that allows the section to be converted back and forth between regular seating and crush barriers rather than lockable rail seats.
 It uses a modular system where blocks of three seats, or a single anti-crush rail can be quickly interchanged.
 The three central bays of the stadium's lower bowl Northern end are outfitted in this manner.

+The rebuilt Sydney Football Stadium (2022) also includes the same style of convertible quick change seats or rails as those at the Western Sydney Stadium.
+They are used in the three central bays of the lower bowl in the Northern End.